DavidIkov/KursovayaEngine2/KursovayaEngine2/README_CODERULES.txt

 possibility to name some variable of type "Shader" as "Shader", so classes that have not very specialized name should have "Class" at the end of a name

 !!!!!PRIVATE CLASS FUNCTIONS
-their name should start with "_" so for example _updSmth
+their name should start with "_" so for example _UpdSmth

 !!!!!
 GET/SET FUNCTIONS IN CLASSES
-if in order to get/set somnething some calculations have to be done or its not trivial then function name should start with Get/Set but if its trivial then i can start with g/s instead
+if in order to get/set somnething some calculations have to be done or its not trivial then function name should start with Get/Set but if its trivial then name can start with g/s instead